 The Committee sponsored the September 19th event which attracted close to 200 guests, most of whom are interested parties in the field of commercial real estate, and especially in the financing of commercial real estate.
 This group had not previously met in Miami Lakes, and became a perfect opportunity to showcase the Town.

 4) www.MiamiLakesMarketplace.com : The Town recently launched the local business directory in both web and mobile application formats.
-Free to Miami Lakes businesses, businesses have the ability to manage their page and presence on the Town’s website site to include photos of new merchandise, services or menu items, upcoming events, available job opportunities, and coupons.
+Free to Miami Lakes businesses, businesses can manage their page and presence on the Town’s website site to include photos of new merchandise, services or menu items, upcoming events, available job opportunities, and coupons.

-Residents and visitors are able to search using keywords like “pizza” or “dentist”.
+Residents and visitors can search using keywords like “pizza” or “dentist”.
 The interactive mapping portion will then bring up all the local business within that category, and provide driving and walking directions.
 Residents also have the opportunity to sign up for weekly coupon and job opportunity updates.

 5) www.Miamilakes-fl.gov/properties : The Town of Miami Lakes also recently implemented the new Property Search Portal on the Town's website: www.miamilakes-fl.gov/properties allows users to identify zoning districts, search available commercial properties for lease or sale, add commercial properties for lease or sale (for brokers and realtors), and search property records for existing properties in Miami Lakes.
 The portal provides data on zoning restrictions demographics, consumer spending trends, traffic counts, and labor force statistics which are key indicators for businesses when looking to relocate or expand.